 GESI founding organizations include Cochrane (previously the Cochrane Collaboration), the Campbell Collaboration, the Alliance for Health Policy and Systems Research (AHPSR), the American Institutes for Research (AIR), the EPPI-Centre, the Collaboration for Environmental Evidence (CEE), the Joanna Briggs Institute (JBI), and the International Initiative for Impact Evaluation (3ie).

 The GESI Secretariat has created a global Network of established Evidence Synthesis Centers.
-The Network aims to serve as a platform for its Centers to share expertise and experiences and to facilitate collaborations between them.
-In addition, GESI will work to attract funders interested in supporting the Network Centers.
-The Network currently consists of 38 Centers from 24 LMICs from across the globe.
+The GESI Network aims to serve as a platform for its Centers to share expertise and experiences and to facilitate collaborations between them.
+In addition, GESI will work to attract funders interested in supporting the GESI Network.
+The GESI Network currently consists of 37 Centers from 24 LMICs from across the globe.
+For further information about the GESI Network, Click Here.